NikolayShtipkov/Resume/README.md

 - Data is then used for yearly/monthly/daily statistics about device state and events occured
 - Uses EF and dapper for data access with SQL and Cosmos DB
 - Unit and Integration testing with NUnit
+- Uses microservices architecture and actor model pattern for different schedules
 - Worked with a team of 4 people of which 3 back end devs and a project manager

 **Service Fabric Notification API, Triple+, Mar 2024 - Present**